ufrisk/pcileech/readme.md

 Clone the PCILeech Github repository.
 The binaries are found in pcileech_files and should work on 64-bit Windows and Linux.
 Please copy all files from pcileech_files since some files contains additional modules and signatures.

 #### Windows:
-The Google Android USB driver also have to be installed.
+The Google Android USB driver also have to be installed if USB3380 hardware is used.
 Download the Google Android USB driver from: http://developer.android.com/sdk/win-usb.html#download Unzip the driver.
 Open Device Manager.
 Right click on the computer, choose add legacy hardware.
 Select install the hardware manually.
 Click Have Disk.
 Navigate to the Android Driver, select android_winusb.inf and install.

+FTDI drivers have to be installed if FPGA is used with FT601 USB3 addon card.
+FTDI drivers will installed automatically on Windows from Windows Update at first connection.
+PCILeech also requires 64-bit [`FTD3XX.dll`](http://www.ftdichip.com/Drivers/D3XX/FTD3XXLibrary_v1.2.0.6.zip) which must be downloaded from FTDI and placed alongside `pcileech.exe`.

 To mount live ram and target file system as drive in Windows the Dokany file system library must be installed.
 Please download and install the latest version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest